agntcy/oasf/README.md

 task reload
 ```

-Note that this will only perform hot-reload for schema changes.
+**Note:** This will only perform hot-reload for schema changes.
 Reloading backend changes still requires re-running `task build && task up`.

-### Deploy locally with multiple versions
+### Deploy Locally with Multiple Versions

-Trying out OASF locally with multiple versions is also possible, with updating the
+Trying out OASF locally with multiple versions is also possible, with updating
-`install/charts/oasf/values-test-versions.yaml` file with the required versions and deploying OASF services on the
+the `install/charts/oasf/values-test-versions.yaml` file with the required
-ephemeral Kind cluster with those values.
+versions and deploying OASF services on the ephemeral Kind cluster with those
+values.

 ```
 HELM_VALUES_PATH=./install/charts/oasf/values-test-versions.yaml task up